openhab/openhab1-addons/bundles/action/org.openhab.action.telegram/README.md

 end
 ```

-If you would like to send a Image Item.
+If you would like to send an Image Item.

 telegram.rules